Stephman1/chat-app-mosa-24/README.md

 [Next.js](https://nextjs.org/) - We used Next.js to build a server-rendered website.

 [Firebase](https://firebase.google.com/)  - Firebase is a set of backend cloud computing services and application development platforms provided by Google.
-We used it for authenticating users through their GitHub accounts and to host the Firestore NoSQL database for storing messages and user information.
+We used it for authenticating users through their GitHub accounts and to host the Firestore NoSQL database.

+[Firestore](https://firebase.google.com/docs/firestore) - We used the Firestore NoSQL cloud database for storing messages and user information.

+[Cloud Functions](https://cloud.google.com/functions?hl=en) - We used Google Cloud functions to store new GitHub users in the Firestore database and to limit the messages collection to 10 messages.

+[Express](https://expressjs.com/) - We used Express for building RESTful APIs with Node.js.

 ## **Acknowledgments**